egonw/blog/_posts/2025-08-24-the-enanomapper-project-deliverables.markdown

 ---

 This is a bit of an administrative post and historic, but keep coming back to the question, where are all the deliverable of the (past) project.
-Now, since many [eNanoMapper](https://chem-bla-ics.linkedchemistry.info/tag/enanomapper) projects were public, we were able to release most of them on Zenodo.
+Now, since many [eNanoMapper](https://chem-bla-ics.linkedchemistry.info/tag/enanomapper) project deliverables were public, we were able to release most of them on Zenodo.
 This post makes an overview.

 To former partners and collaborators, thanks for this awesome journey!